William Joseph Olcheski Sr.

 Bill and Rosemary resided in Falls Church for 53 years and were active members of St. James Catholic Church.
 For the past ten years, he resided at Ashby Ponds Retirement Community where he had a large network of friends and led the writer’s group and a stamp collecting club.

 Visitation will be held at Murphy Funeral Home in Falls Church, VA on Friday, July 20, 2018 from 5 - 8 p.m.
-A funeral Mass will be held at St. James Catholic Church on Saturday, July 21 at 1 p.m.
-There will also be a memorial gathering at Ashby Ponds Retirement Community.
-Final interment will be at Arlington National Ceremony at a later date.
+A funeral Mass will be held at St. James Catholic Church on Saturday, July 21, 2018 at 1 p.m.
+There will also be a memorial service at Ashby Ponds Retirement Community on Monday, July 23, 2018 at 10:15 a.m. in the Great Oak Theater.
+Final interment will be at Arlington National Cemetery at a later date.

 William Joseph Olcheski Sr.